Northern Italian Beef Stew

 - Be sure to sear your beef in batches if necessary.
 One layer with space around each piece of meat so they sear and don’t steam.
 You want them brown, not gray.

-- I kept the heat on high and added my mushrooms after removing browned beef.
-Allow your shrooms to cook over high heat until very browned (this is where the flavor is)!
-It may take a little while but once all the water evaporates from the shrooms they will really begin to brown and have a nice depth of flavor.
+- Keep the heat on high and add the mushrooms after removing the seared beef.
+Allow your mushrooms to cook over high heat until very browned (this is where the flavor is)!
+It may take a little while but once all the water evaporates from the mushrooms they will really begin to brown and have a nice depth of flavor.

-- I reduced the heat to medium when adding my mirepoix (carrots, celery and onions).
-I let them sweat for about 10 minutes.
-I also added my garlic to the pan at this step.
+- Then reduce the heat to medium when adding the mirepoix (carrots, celery, and onions).
+Let them sweat for about 10 minutes.

-- If using dried herbs, especially those that have been around awhile, add them to the pan along with the mirepoix.
-This will bring out some of their essential oils and bring out their flavor.
+- If using dried herbs, especially those that have been around a while, add them to the pan along with the mirepoix.
+This will release their essential oils and bring out their flavor.

 - You can leave this simmering on the stove a few hours or just bring to a boil, cover and leave in a 300F oven.